anyscale/templates/templates/llm-router/README.md

     =================================================================================

     Loading model checkpoint from routellm/causal_llm_augmented ...
-    Loading checkpoint shards: 100%|██████████████████| 4/4 [00:01<00:00,  2.00it/s]
+    Loading checkpoint shards: 100%|██████████████████| 4/4 [00:02<00:00,  1.77it/s]
     Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.
-    Done loading model in 7.425177574157715 seconds.
+    Done loading model in 7.867060899734497 seconds.
-      0%|                                                  | 0/1307 [00:00<?, ?it/s]/home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:515: UserWarning: `do_sample` is set to `False`.
+      0%|                                                  | 0/1307 [00:00<?, ?it/s]/home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:540: UserWarning: `do_sample` is set to `False`.
 However, `temperature` is set to `0.6` -- this flag is only used in sample-based generation modes.
 You should set `do_sample=True` or unset `temperature`. warnings.warn(
-    /home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:520: UserWarning: `do_sample` is set to `False`.
+    /home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:545: UserWarning: `do_sample` is set to `False`.
 However, `top_p` is set to `0.9` -- this flag is only used in sample-based generation modes.
 You should set `do_sample=True` or unset `top_p`. warnings.warn(
+    The attention mask is not set and cannot be inferred from input because pad token is same as eos token.As a consequence, you may observe unexpected behavior.
+Please pass your input's `attention_mask` to obtain reliable results.
     100%|███████████████████████████████████████| 1307/1307 [06:31<00:00,  3.34it/s]
     Evaluating router: causal_llm with threshold 0.14828628301620483...